14-hour crispy potatoes with meaty washed rind sauce

 5. Meanwhile, to make the cheese sauce, preheat oven to 180°C. Place Pont l’Évêque, cream and mustard in a small ovenproof dish.
 Bake for 10 minutes, stir to break up any big clumps, then bake for a further 2 minutes.
 Stir again, scatter with freshly cracked black pepper and serve immediately alongside the potato.

+Recipe by Studd Siblings for Delicious Magazine.
 Photography by Chris Court.
 Styling by Kirsten Jenkins.

 You Might Also Like